MOL 501. Leadership Theory • 3 credits

 MOL 716.
 Leadership Research Paper • 3 credits

-This course functions as a capstone experience for the MOL program and is designed to help learners consolidate their grasp over the abstract and theoretical material they have covered in previous courses.
+This course, together with the leadership work action clss (MOL 715), functions as a capstone experience for the MOL program.
+Whereas the leadership work action class emphasis is on the practical application of what has been learned in the program, MOL 716 is designed to help learners consolidate their grasp over the abstract and theoretical material they have covered in previous courses.
 The consolidation occurs in the form of a formal academic paper that addresses a contemporary issue in leadership studies.
 Learners are guided through a process to help them envision and develop a research project appropriate to leadership issues.
 They then receive assistance in generating the research material necessary to write a formal paper.
 In the third phase of the class, learners work in learner groups under faculty guidance to write and re-write their formal paper until it achieves the necessary level of academic quality.
+Finally, learners will make a formal presentation explaining their findings.
+This class runs for 16 weeks.
+Prerequisites: MOL 501; 30 credits from MOL.

 MOL 790.
 Independent Inquiry in Leadership • 3 credits